-Comparison of reported biophysical effects versus predicted functional outcomes characterized variants to evaluate the accuracy and usefulness of this type of tool.
-Compared with the gold standard whole-cell patch clamp experiment results, the in-silico tool achieved 78.5% agreement in the prediction of GoF properties and 75.0% agreement in the prediction of LoF properties.
-Agreement differed depending on location within the channel, with certain regions such as inactivation and pore loop sites achieving better agreement (78-96%) compared with others including the S4 region (<62%, Fig. 5).
+Comparison of reported biophysical effects versus predicted functional outcomes

+- We applied the recently-developed in-silico prediction tool 'funNCion' to predict GoF versus LoF effects - in the 369 biophysically characterised variants to evaluate the accuracy and usefulness of such a tool. - 18 Compared to the gold standard whole-cell patch clamp experiment results, the in-silico tool achieved a - 19 78.5% agreement in the prediction of GoF properties and a 75.0% agreement in the prediction of LoF - 20 properties.
+Agreement differed depending on location within the channel with certain regions such as - 21 inactivation and pore loop sites achieving better agreement (78-96%) compared to others including the - 22 S4 region (<62%, Fig. 5).